Chia-Network/chia-network.github.io/collections/_posts/2022-09-20-enabling-data-for-web3-announcing-chia-datalayer.en.md

 **Sovereignty and Equality of Peers**: All participants in a Chia DataLayer-based application are equal.
 No one entity can update another’s records, which creates a true, owner-sovereign way to store data.
 There is no central party hosting the data with the capability to censor or alter the data of other participants.

-Functional: Chia DataLayer enables off-chain data to be proven on-chain and made available to Chialisp code so that it can become an active part of transactions.
+**Functional**: Chia DataLayer enables off-chain data to be proven on-chain and made available to Chialisp code so that it can become an active part of transactions.

 <p align="center"><img src="/assets/blog/datalayer02.jpg" alt="Chia Blockchain datalayer graphic" width="300px"></p>